Insect Bites During Pregnancy: Risks, Treatments & Prevention

 Are Insect Bites Dangerous When Pregnant?

 Insect bites may not be dangerous all the time.
-In some cases, the bite may get infected, causing either allergic reactions or serious illnesses (such as malaria and LymeiXA severe disease caused by tick bites disease).
-Bites and stings from certain mosquitoes, flies, ticks, spiders, ants, wasps, bees, yellow jackets and hornets usually lead to a small, reddish lump or bump on the skin, and could occasionally be itchy and painful.
+In some cases, the bite may get infected, causing either allergic reactions or serious illnesses (such as malaria and LymeiA severe disease caused by tick bites disease).
+Bites and stings from certain mosquitoes, flies, ticks, spiders, ants, wasps, bees, yellow jackets, and hornets usually lead to a small, reddish lump or bump on the skin, and could occasionally be itchy and painful.

 If an insect bite leads to a severe allergic reaction or is causing discomfort, check with your doctor for diagnosis and treatment.